slatedocs/slate/source/index.html.md

 ```

-Tauros implements Web-Sockets in order to provide real-time market data from our exchange engine.
-The websocket endpoint is `ws.coinbtr.com`.
+Tauros implements Web-Sockets in order to provide real-time market data from our trading engine.
+The websocket public endpoints are the following:

+* `ws.coinbtr.com` for production environment.
+* `ws-staging.coinbtr.com` for staging environment.

-We recommend to use [socket.io](https://socket.io).
+We recommend to use [socket.io](https://socket.io) JavaScript.
 Installation:

 If using yarn: